franciscrot/dma/dh-skills.md

 - GitHub Docs: [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart) — Publish a simple website directly from a repository.
 - Programming Historian: [Building a static website with Jekyll and GitHub Pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) — “This lesson will help you create entirely free, easy-to-maintain, preservation-friendly, secure website over which you have full control.”
 - Programming Historian: [Running a Collaborative Research Website and Blog with Jekyll and GitHub](https://programminghistorian.org/en/lessons/running-a-collaborative-research-website-and-blog-with-jekyll-and-github) — “This lesson introduces the challenges and opportunities that Jekyll offers for publishing collaborative, ongoing research online.”
-- Programming Historian: [Introduction to Populating a Website with API Data](https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data) — “This lesson introduces a way to populate a website with data obtained from another website via an Application Programming Interface (API).” :contentReference[oaicite:7]{index=7}
+- Programming Historian: [Introduction to Populating a Website with API Data](https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data) — “This lesson introduces a way to populate a website with data obtained from another website via an Application Programming Interface (API).”
+- Programming Historian: Understanding Web Pages and HTML.
+"This lesson introduces you to HTML and the web pages it structures."

 </details>

-## Visual methods {#visual-methods}
+## Visual methods and more {#visual-methods}

 Visual methods can be used to explore data-sets to look for data, and/or to communicate findings to various audiences or users.
 We might also go beyond the visual.
 How can data be sonified?
 How can data be gamified?
 How can complex data be humanised, to create opportunities for learning, critique, translation, revalation, transformation, rapture, estrangement, immersion, or something else?